openlibhums/janeway/docs/source/manager/journal/index.md

 About
 ~~~~~
-This element displays a simple text block using the About this Journal text.
+This element displays a text block using the About this Journal text.
 This text can be edited using the _configure_ button or from the Journal Settings page detailed below.

 Featured Articles
 ~~~~~~~~~~~~~~~~~